zacharyz/octopress/source/about/index.markdown

 <p>I am a software developer and photographer based out of Portland, Oregon. </p>

 <p>I work for a local startup called <a href="http://www.appfog.com">AppFog</a> where we build tools
-and products for like minded developers.
-There I am one of the primary developers on our application console, marketing sites and add-ons program.
+and products for like minded developers (over 100k+ of them).
+There I am the senior software engineer in charge of our application console, related services and sites.
 In June of 2013 we were <a href="http://www.infoworld.com/d/virtualization/centurylink-acquires-appfog-offer-multicloud-paas-221307">acquired</a> by a big company.</p>

-<p>My weapons of choice are Ruby and Javascript using primarily Ruby on Rails and
+<p>My weapons of choice are Ruby and Javascript using primarily Ruby on Rails, Express and Node.js.</p>

-more recently Express and Node.js.</p>
+<p>More recently I been focusing on iOS development, Machine Learning and Data Visualization.</p>

-<p>Prior to life as a web developer I spent 5 years working in the
+<p>I spent 5 years working at a startup in the
-game industry at <a href="http://en.wikipedia.org/wiki/GarageGames">GarageGames</a> who was successfully acquired by IAC.
-There I worked on a variety of games, engines and projects with a focus on advanced graphics, physics, artificial intelligence and particle systems.</p>
+game industry at <a href="http://en.wikipedia.org/wiki/GarageGames">GarageGames</a> who was successfully acquired by IAC in 2007.
+There I worked on a variety of games, engines and projects with a focus on advanced graphics, physics, artificial intelligence and particle systems.
+I helped grow the company from a handful of developer to over 200 employees and pioneer what would become the indie game development community.</p>

 <p>I moved to Portland in 2010 and have since fallen in love with local
 microbrews, food carts and minimalist running. </p>